Measles Vaccine Gets FDA Orphan Drug for Meso

 - Immune activation: May help patients whose tumors are “cold” and unresponsive to checkpoint inhibitors

-- Combination potential: Early data suggests synergy with existing immunotherapies
+- Combination potential: Early data shows added benefit when paired with existing immunotherapies

 Clinical trials are still at least a year away.
 Patients interested in novel therapies should discuss current clinical trial options with their oncology team.